 - Baez was six months pregnant when she performed at Woodstock.
 Her son, Gabriel Harris, makes his living making musical instruments.

 - In the 1970s, Baez helped to establish the west coast branch of Amnesty International.

 - "Diamonds & Rust" was also covered by Judas Priest on their 1977 LP and the song remains a staple of their live performances.
 This is one of my favorite Judas Priest songs, and even Baez has said that she loves their version of the song.
 Sin After Sin

-Could Baez appear at one of the Woodstock anniversary events?
+Could Baez appear at a Woodstock 50th anniversary event?
 It certainly looks to be a possibility.
 She embarked on her "Fare Thee Well" tour in September of 2018, and has US dates booked into July 2019 at this point.
-What a coup it would be for either the Bethel Woods Center or Woodstock 50 organizers to have her on the bill, taking her final bow.
+What a coup it would be for the Bethel Woods Center, the site of the original festival, to have her on the bill, taking her final bow.

 © 2019 Kaili Bisson